MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nf-mfidl-imfhttpdownloadrequest-gettimeseekresult.md

 The starting time offset, specified in units of one-hundred nanoseconds.

+### -param pqwStopTime [out]

+The end time offset, specified in units of one-hundred nanoseconds

+### -param pqwDuration [out]

 The time duration of data contained in the response, specified in units of one-hundred nanoseconds.
 Set this parameter to 0 if the server did not specify a duration (i.e., specified “*” as the duration.)

-### -param pqwStopTime [out]

-The end time offset, specified in units of one-hundred nanoseconds

-### -param pqwDuration

-TBD

 ## -returns